 The Coal Transitions Project constantly receives feedback from multiple coal stakeholders, a transdisciplinary network to practitioners and civil societies.

-- Subodh Sharma, Gov of India, Ministry of Environment, Forest and Climate Change (Advisor)
+The Ministry of Environment, Forest and Climate Change is an Indian government ministry.

 Useful links to homepages targeting various aspects of coal transition: